CEI-lab/ece3400-2017/README.md

 - Monday, Nov 20th: Milestone 3 demonstration during class hours
 - Friday, Nov 29th: Milestone 4 demonstration during class hours
 - Friday, Dec 1st: Final Competition, time to be determined (Mandatory attendance)

-Here is the full link to the topics we are expected to cover in class.
-Please be aware that this is a tentative schedule that will change throughout the semester.
-[ADD]

 # Tutorials and Helpful links